berry-cs/sinbad/tutorials/racket/welcome2-func.md

-# "Real Data" Activity : Functions on Weather
+# "Real Data" Activity : Functions on Weather Data

 In this activity, we will work on *designing* simple functions that operate on weather-related information.
 Picking up from the [first activity in this series](welcome1-expr.md), we'll then apply our functions to live data provided by the NWS.